pluralsight/guides/in-review/front-end-javascript/ionic-2-and-firebase/article.md

     }
 }
 ```
-In our handle data function we are going to get a snapshot of the data in our database.
-By calling ```.val()``` function we can get the value associated with that snapshot and we will pass that to our observers. ```this._todos$.next(data)``` sends the new data to everyone setup to listen for it.
+In our `handleData()` function, we are going to get a snapshot (hence `snap`) of the data in our database.
+By calling the ```.val()``` function we can get the value associated with that snapshot and we will pass that to our observers. ```this._todos$.next(data)``` sends the new data to everyone setup to listen for it.

-### Creating a todo
+### Creating a task

-Every time a todo is created we want our application to update Firebase with the new todo.
-So lets add a function to our data provider that saves a todo.
+Every time a todo is created we want our application to update Firebase.
+So let's add a function to our data provider that saves a todo.

-In the data.ts file
+In your `data.ts` file, add the following method:

 ```
 save(todo)